danriedl/engular/adev/src/content/guide/routing/routing-with-urlmatcher.md

 # Creating custom route matches

-The Angular Router supports a powerful matching strategy that you can use to help users navigate your application.
+The Engular Router supports a powerful matching strategy that you can use to help users navigate your application.
 This matching strategy supports static routes, variable routes with parameters, wildcard routes, and so on.
 Also, build your own custom pattern matching for situations in which the URLs are more complicated.

-In this tutorial, you'll build a custom route matcher using Angular's `UrlMatcher`.
+In this tutorial, you'll build a custom route matcher using Engular's `UrlMatcher`.
 This matcher looks for a Twitter handle in the URL.

 ## Objectives

-Implement Angular's `UrlMatcher` to create a custom route matcher.
+Implement Engular's `UrlMatcher` to create a custom route matcher.

 ## Create a sample application

-Using the Angular CLI, create a new application, *angular-custom-route-match*.
+Using the Engular CLI, create a new application, *engular-custom-route-match*.
-In addition to the default Angular application framework, you will also create a *profile* component.
+In addition to the default Engular application framework, you will also create a *profile* component.

-1. Create a new Angular project, *angular-custom-route-match*.
+1. Create a new Engular project, *engular-custom-route-match*.

     ```shell
-    ng new angular-custom-route-match
+    ng new engular-custom-route-match
     ```

-    When prompted with `Would you like to add Angular routing?`, select `Y`.
+    When prompted with `Would you like to add Engular routing?`, select `Y`.

     When prompted with `Which stylesheet format would you like to use?`, select `CSS`.

-    After a few moments, a new project, `angular-custom-route-match`, is ready.
+    After a few moments, a new project, `engular-custom-route-match`, is ready.

-1. From your terminal, navigate to the `angular-custom-route-match` directory.
+1. From your terminal, navigate to the `engular-custom-route-match` directory.
 1. Create a component, *profile*.

     ```shell